onemanbuilds/OpenBulletConfigTool/README.md

  Spam discord webhooks<br/>
  Remove webhook from configs<br/>
  Add your webhook to configs<br/>
- Replace webhooks to your webhook
+ Replace webhooks with your webhook

 # Important
  The software designed to perform website security testing.<br/>